Smokers of Light Cigarettes, we Have Something to Tell

 Light cigarettes have ventilation holes in the filter tip to dilute smoke with air.
 This is exactly what concerned researchers the most.

-National Cancer Institute also defended the opinion that these cigarettes are not a healthier option.
+National Cancer Institute also defended the opinion that these cigarettes are not a healthier option just as the NCI has not endorsed vapes as a viable alternative for cigarettes.
 In fact, they can equally cause cancer.
-The FDA have prohibited the companies from labeling their cigarette products as light.
+The FDA has prohibited the companies from labeling their cigarette products as light.
 However, cigarette makers can still add these menacing ventilation holes to their products.

 On the other side, another research project proved that quit-smoking meds can help patients with lung diseases.